Western Historic Radio Museum

 T-1 455kc and 3.955mc Mixer Transformer

-The 3.5mc Conversion Oscillator
+The 3.955mc Conversion Oscillator

 This assembly is located under the chassis.
 The shield is mounted to the chassis using four 6-32 screws.
-Removing the screws and the shield allows access to the 3.5mc oscillator circuit.
+Removing the screws and the shield allows access to the 3.955mc oscillator circuit.
 There is a vertically mounted fiber board that has some components mounted to it.
 There are three .022uf 400wvdc molded capacitors used in this circuit that will need to be replaced.
 When re-installing the shield note that there are three notches that allow the circuit wiring to pass under the shield when mounted without pinching.
 Be sure the wires pass through the notches.
 Also note that there is a notched fiber spacer that sets on top of the vertical fiber board.
-This must be in place when re-installing the shield since it prevents vibration movement of the vertical board that might mechanically affect the 3.500mc crystal.
+This must be in place when re-installing the shield since it prevents vibration movement of the vertical board that might mechanically affect the 3.955mc crystal.

-The Crystal Controlled Switchable Local Oscillator ("X" option)
+The Selectable Crystal Oscillator ("X" option)

 When selecting a Crystal Controlled LO frequency, only the LO is changed - you will still manually have to tune the receiver to the selected operating frequency in order to have the RF and Mixer stages also tuned correctly.
 You'll need to install the correct frequency HC-6 crystal which is not the same frequency that you want to tune in.
 The manuals will provide the formula to calculate the crystal frequency required for the desired receive frequency.
 Basically, 455kc or 3.955mc is added to the desired receive frequency to obtain the correct crystal frequency depending on the band and whether the receiver is operating single or double conversion.
 Also, on the higher frequency bands the result is divided by 3 or 4 for operation on the crystal frequency harmonic.